NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Primal Howl.md

 * * *

 **Effect** Your animal companion screeches and howls, empowered with natural magic.
 All creatures in a 30-foot cone take 0d6 sonic damage for every 2 levels your companion has, with a Fortitude check save against your spell DC.
-Creatures that fail become [[Conditions/Frightened|Frightened 1]], and creatures that critically fail become [[Conditions/Frightened|Frightened 2]].
+Creatures that fail become [[Frightened|Frightened 1]], and creatures that critically fail become [[Frightened|Frightened 2]].
 The fright is an emotion, fear, and mental effect.

 *Source: Pathfinder Player Core*
 *ORC*